PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 18:26:15
+Last updated: 2024-04-05 18:26:48
-Random Quote: Listen, you have a choice, okay?
-You can pay up now or bleed to death in court. - Saul Goodman
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson